barionleg/cesium.wiki.gs/Mobile-Details.md

 ## Known Problems
 The beta nature of WebGL support on mobile devices means that many issues are the result of driver bugs or browser issues outside of Cesium's control.
 Until WebGL support matures, we'll keep track of those issues here.
 If an issue is identified to be a genuine Cesium bug, we will write a regular issue for it and fix it accordingly.

-* Globe imagery looks smeared at medium zoom levels, though it looks correct when zoomed out and when zoomed in.
-This is a result of insufficient fragment shader precision on most mobile devices for Cesium's GPU mercator->geographic imagery reprojection.
-In the future we will attempt to detect the lack of precision and fall back on a (slower) CPU reprojection.
-A good workaround in the meantime is to use only imagery with a geographic (EPSG:4326) projection.
 * On Tegra GPUs, Sensors to not show up.
 * On Adreno 225 GPUs (and probably others), sensors show through the earth.